What if you can’t afford LED lights?

 But many businesses have no capital to spare these days.
 What then?

 That’s where the next chapter begins in the LED lighting story, according to Pincince.
-And it follows the dictate that has brought success to other green energy products, such as and energy efficiency building retrofits: Find a way to remove the customer’s upfront costs.
+And it follows the dictate that has brought success to other products, such as and energy efficiency building retrofits: Find a way to remove the customer’s upfront costs.

 Digital Lumens plans to move in that direction early next year with what it calls ‘lighting as a service.’ customers basically outsource their lighting to Digital Lumens, with the focus of the deal on the cost of energy, rather than the cost of the equipment.